-This draft may even have travelled on to Saint John, to Québec or to Montréal from where ships were still apparently sailing even this late in the season.
-Halifax, of course, since the massive explosion of December 6 was operating at only a very limited capacity; the city had suffered a cataclysmic disaster when on December 6 an ammunition ship, the 'Mont Blanc', had exploded after a collision with the 'Imo'.
-(Preceding page: Much of down-town Halifax had been obliterated and the harbour was unable to service the traffic that it had been handling up to that point.
-Saint John was the nearest alternative port, particularly as the St. Lawrence River was by that time of the year starting to freeze. - the image of a shattered Halifax is from Wikipedia.)
+This change of itinerary may well have happened since Halifax had suffered a cataclysmic disaster when on December 6 an ammunition ship, the 'Mont Blanc', had exploded after a collision with the 'Imo'.

+(Right: Much of down-town Halifax had been obliterated and the harbour was unable to service the traffic that it had been handling up to that point.
+Saint John was the nearest alternative port, particularly as the St. Lawrence River would have been, by that time of the year, starting to freeze.